FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/air/multihost.md

 ```

 At this point, a multi-machine 4-node blockchain system has been built.
-Next, you need to check whether the blockchain nodes are working properly.。
+Next, you need to check whether the blockchain nodes are working properly。

 ### Step 4.
 Check the blockchain node